Pure Joy: our 2021 season begins in late-May.

 Is there a screening process for guests?

-Yes, guests are required to read and acknowledge COVID-19 health screening questions at the time of purchasing tickets, and prior to entering the park.
-Guests must be able to answer “no” to the following questions:
+Yes, guests are required to read and acknowledge COVID-19 health screening questions at the time of purchasing tickets, and guests must be able to answer “no” to the following questions on the day they visit:

-- In the last 10 days have you been in close contact with someone suspected or confirmed to have COVID-19?
+- In the last 10 days have you been in close contact with someone who tested positive for COVID-19?
 (Note: Healthcare workers wearing appropriate personal protective equipment while caring for COVID-19 patients should answer “no.”)